Friedmann-like universes with torsion: FRW-like models with torsion

 Treating the torsion field independently of the metric, means that the line element of the host spacetime is identical to its Riemannian counterpart.
 Therefore, in the case of an FRW-type cosmology with torsion, we have

-where $a=a(t)$ is the scale factor (with $\dot{a}/a= \tilde{\Theta}/3$ -- see relation (\ref{Thetas2}) in the previous section) and $K=0,\pm1$ is the 3-curvature parameter.
-The above metric, together with the FRW ansatz (see Eq.~(\ref{ans.ten})) and the metricity condition (i.e.~$\nabla_{c}g_{ab}=0$), provides the components of the generalized connection (see Appendix~A for the details).
+where $a=a(t)$ is the scale factor (with $\dot{a}/a= \tilde{\Theta}/3=H$ -- see also relation (\ref{Thetas2}) in the previous section) and $K=0,\pm1$ is the 3-curvature index.
+The above metric, together with Eq.~(\ref{ans.ten}) and the metricity condition (i.e.~$\nabla_{c}g_{ab}=0$), provides the components of the generalized connection (see Appendix~A for the details).
 One can then evaluate the components of the Ricci tensor, and subsequently the Ricci scalar, by recalling that

 and then employing a lengthy calculation (see Appendix~B).
 Finally, assuming a perfect fluid and involving the Einstein-Cartan field equations, we arrive at

 and